Someone call the Buffalo Bills. The Atlanta Braves are about to leave them alone at the altar of infamy.

 Wednesday, he was sharp again, holding the Indians to one run on three hits over six innings.

-"There's something about this time of year that brings out the best in him," Atlanta pitcher Tom Glavine said.
+"There's something about this time of year that brings out the best in him," Braves pitcher Tom Glavine said.

 Hill was acquired from St. Louis is midseason.
 He had been struggling with a 6-7 record and 5.06 ERA with the Cardinals, but the Indians got his mechanics and his performance straightened out.
 He went 4-1 with a 3.98 ERA for Cleveland in 11 regular-season starts and was 2-0 in the post-season without allowing an earned run coming into Wednesday's game.

-He couldn't keep up that pace and left after 6 1/3 innings, allowing three runs on six hits.
+He couldn't keep up that pace and left after 6 innings.